pollend/ChapmanBarExam/README.md

 ### Docker

-This project uses docker through with a docker-compose configuration in the root of the project
+This project uses docker through a docker-compose configuration in the root of the project

 #### Starting Docker Instance